Application to Evaluation to Grantmaking to Follow-Up

 The GRANTS SYSTEMS COMMITTEE maintains the Foundant grants management system, and works with the Grants and Post-Grants Evaluation Committees to create the templates for the Application, the Follow-Ups, and other necessary reports.
 The Committee keeps an electronic repository of all grant-related documents and communications.
 This committee also provides ‘Help Desk’ services to applicants during the application process and to the Grants and Post-Grants Evaluation Committees as requested.

-- In early November, the Community Foundation of Anne Arundel County (CFAAC) sends a Request for Proposal (RFP) to all of the 501(c)(3) organizations in Anne Arundel County on our behalf soliciting their interest in applying to AAWGT for a grant, explaining our eligibility requirements, and directing them to our website for detailed information as well to a link to our actual application.
+- In early November, AAWGT and the Community Foundation of Anne Arundel County (CFAAC) distributes our Call for Applications to Anne Arundel County nonprofits to solicit their interest in applying for a grant, explaining our eligibility requirements, and directing them to our website for detailed information and the actual application.

-- During the months of February, March and April, the Grants Committee Team Leaders and Reviewers meet with their teams to discuss their assigned applications.
-In February, the first Grants Committee Team Leader meeting occurs, where each application is reviewed and discussed, and a decision is made to have appropriate site visits, phone calls and email communications.
-Denials may be made at this time; applicants are notified by mail from CFAAC if their application is denied.
+- During February, March and April, Grants Committee Team Leaders and Reviewers meet with in teams to discuss their assigned applications.
+In March, the first Grants Committee Team Leader meeting occurs, where each application is reviewed and discussed, including a determination of whether there are follow-up questions that need to be addressed in an email with the Applicant.
+Team Leaders then vote on which applications should go forward, and applicants are promptly notified should their application not advance.

 - In May, the final applicants are presented to the general membership for voting.
 Successful applicants are notified!